 GSTR 3B return is a summary return and not an invoice level return as such GSTR 1, which carries the details of input tax credit availed on input goods and or services and the tax liability on the outward supply of goods and or services on a provisional basis.

-There is a high probability that an invoice may be failed to be recorded while filling GSTR 3B return as it is just a summary return and not invoice level return.
-Then in this case, if any amount in respect of any invoice is missed while filing GSTR 3B say for the month of July, then the tax payers have the option to further furnish the detail of the invoice at time of filing GSTR 1 of the subsequent month.
+There is a high probability that an invoice may be failed to be recorded while filing GSTR 3B return as it is just a summary return and not invoice level return.
+Then in this case, if any amount in respect of any invoice is missed while filing GSTR 3B say for the month of July, then the taxpayers have the option to further furnish the detail of the outward supplies at the time of filing GSTR 1 of the subsequent month.
 Similarly, ITC can be claimed in next month’s GSTR-3B.

 The first step in matching purchase invoices with the GSTR 3B return filed is to compare the purchases available in your books with respect to GSTR 2A (available on GST portal) of the respective return period.

 And the next step in this process is to identify the differences by manually matching each purchase invoice or identifying the invoices that are not available on GST portal or in the books.

 The final step in this process is to act against such mismatches: